Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Application to class groups of real abelian extensions

-In \cite{15Leo} Leopoldt defined unit groups, $\BE_\chi$, that we shall call (as in \cite{18Or}) the group of $\chi$-units for rational characters $\chi \in \X^+$; from the definition of $\chi$-objects and the results of the previous sections we can write:
+In \cite{15Leo} Leopoldt defined unit groups, $\BE_\chi$, that we shall call (as in \cite{18Or}) the group of $\chi$-units for rational characters $\chi \in \CX^+ \setminus \{1\}$; from the definition of $\chi$-objects and the results of the previous sections we can write (where $\Nu$ may be replaced by $\Norm$):